syedfa/apptentive-documentation/using_apptentive/cordova/integration.md

 When you release a new version of your app, you should create an [Upgrade Message](http://www.apptentive.com/docs/android/features/#upgrade-messages) to tell your customers what's new.
 To do so, go to *Interactions -> Upgrade Messages*.
 You can use the editor to write out details about this release, and then target the message to display when a customer upgrades your app to a specific [version name or code](http://developer.android.com/tools/publishing/versioning.html).

 **Note**: **Upgrade Messages** are only shown if the app is upgrading from a previous version.
-If you are installing a version of your app that has an **Upgrade Message** targeted to it, but it is not upgradeing from a previous version, the **Upgrade Message** will not be shown.
+If you are installing a version of your app that has an **Upgrade Message** targeted to it, but it is not upgrading from a previous version, the **Upgrade Message** will not be shown.

 # Push Notifications